Explanations About the IT Main Concepts – Agile Vs DevOps

 Plus, encouraging open communication between different teams promotes collaboration and knowledge sharing that can help develop better products faster overall (and if anything goes wrong along the way, staff will be able to learn from their mistakes).
 This all comes together to form what’s known as collective ownership, which is key to a successful DevOps environment.

-2. Feedbacks in Agile
+2. Feedback in Agile

 Customers, clients, and stakeholders also play a vital role in agile methodologies—as they should!
 After all, it’s their needs that are being met through whatever product is being developed.
 That said, businesses will need to invest in proper training for their clients and stakeholders, so they know how to give feedback on current products and provide insight into future ones.